lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/jupyterhub_for_teaching.md

 # JupyterHub for Teaching

-On this page we want to introduce to you some useful features if you want to use JupyterHub for teaching.
+On this page, we want to introduce to you some useful features if you want to use JupyterHub for teaching.

 !!! note